auth0/docs/articles/protocols/oauth2/index.md

 ---
 # OAuth 2.0 Authorization Framework

-[OAuth 2.0](https://oauth.net/2/) is a protocol that allows a user to grant limited access to their resources on one site, to another site, without having to expose their credentials.
+[OAuth 2.0](https://tools.ietf.org/html/rfc6749) is a protocol that allows a user to grant a third-party web site or application access to the user's protected resources, without necessarily revealing their long-term credentials or even their identity.

-According to [OAuth‘s website](http://oauth.net/about/) the protocol is not unlike a valet key.

-> Many luxury cars today come with a valet key.
-It is a special key you give the parking attendant and unlike your regular key, will not allow the car to drive more than a mile or two.
-Some valet keys will not open the trunk, while others will block access to your onboard cell phone address book.
-Regardless of what restrictions the valet key imposes, the idea is very clever.
-You give someone limited access to your car with a special key, while using your regular key to unlock everything.

-To get access to the protected resources OAuth 2.0 uses **Access Tokens**.
-An <dfn data-key="access-token">Access Token</dfn> is a string representing the granted permissions.
+OAuth introduces an authorization layer and separates the role of the client from that of the resource owner.
+In OAuth, the client requests access to resources controlled by the resource owner and hosted by the resource server and is issued a different set of credentials than those of the resource owner.
+Instead of using the resource owner's credentials to access protected resources, the client obtains an <dfn data-key="access-token">access token</dfn>; a string denoting a specific scope, lifetime, and other access attributes.
+Access tokens are issued to third-party clients by an authorization server with the approval of the resource owner.
+The client uses the access token to access the protected resources hosted by the resource server.

 ::: panel Access Token Format
-By default, Auth0 generates Access Tokens, for [API Authorization scenarios](/api-auth), in <dfn data-key="json-web-token">JSON Web Token (JWT)</dfn> format.
+By default, Auth0 generates Access Tokens for [API Authorization scenarios](/api-auth) in <dfn data-key="json-web-token">JSON Web Token (JWT)</dfn> format.
 JWTs contain three parts: a header, a payload, and a signature:
 - The header contains metadata about the type of token and the cryptographic algorithms used to secure its contents.
 - The payload contains a set of claims, which are statements about the permissions that should be allowed, and other information like the intended <dfn data-key="audience">audience</dfn> and the expiration time.
 - The signature is used to validate that the token is trustworthy and has not been tampered with.

-::: note
-Auth0 also generates opaque Access Tokens for the (deprecated) [Management API v1](/api/management/v1).
 :::

-The permissions represented by the Access Token, in OAuth 2.0 terms are known as <dfn data-key="scope">**scopes**</dfn>.
+The permissions represented by the Access Token, in OAuth terms are known as <dfn data-key="scope">**scopes**</dfn>.
 When an application authenticates with Auth0, it specifies the scopes it wants.
 If those scopes are authorized by the user, then the Access Token will represent these authorized scopes.
 For example, a Contacts API may accept three different levels of authorization: reading contacts (scope `read:contacts`), creating contacts (scope `create:contacts`) and deleting contacts (scope `delete:contacts`).
 When an application asks the API to create a new contact, then the Access Token should contain the `create:contacts` scope.
 In a similar fashion, in order to delete existing contacts, the Access Token should contain the `delete:contacts` scope.
 For more information refer to [Scopes](/scopes).

 ## OAuth roles